Demeanor (song): Analysis and synopsis

 The music video for "Demeanor" is set in the 19th century.
 Being inspired by Marie Antoinette and the Age of Enlightenment, Lipa wears a vintage corset-style lace-trimmed ballgown with a metallic bodice and ivory full skirt from Jean Paul Gaultier's Spring 1998 couture collection, with drop earrings, emerald pendant necklace, and a Vram ring.
 Lipa's outfit was created by Lorenzo Posocco.
 The singer's hairstylist and global creative director of Color Wow Hair Chris Appleton decided to add two bows made of real hair on the crown of her head, while her makeup artist Mary Phillips gave her sultry lids and rose-colored lipstick.

 The visual begins with Lipa sitting at a dressing table, applying makeup as a lady whispers to her.
-It then transitions to a large castle overlooking a red sunset and goes toward the window of a great hall, showing an expensive feast.
+It then transitions to a large castle (Neuschwanstein Castle)overlooking a red sunset and goes toward the window of a great hall, showing an expensive feast.
 People wear powdered wigs, Rococo and Baroque petticoats, and ruffled sleeves and collars, with them being seen dancing, drinking, and feeding each other grapes.
 Pop Smoke appears on a medieval tableau, with the painting coming to life.
 The painting depicts different versions of the late rapper, including him as a Roman emperor.
 He is also seen with white doves flying around him.
 Claire Shaffer for Rolling Stone stated the painting mimics Italian artist Leonardo da Vinci's The Last Supper.

 Pop Smoke is later seen as a bright blue ghost sitting in an ornate chair at the top of a table, rapping his verse as a white dove is seen next to him.
 A young child looks at the deceased rapper in amazement.
 The visual cuts to Lipa, who is seen descending a spiral staircase and cutting through the crowd of people.
 She takes part in the festivities, including performing several choreographed dance routines with different partners on the floor.
 The singer then raises a glass with the guests to give a toast and all provide an encore.
 As the visual comes to an end, the camera goes back to the painting as the music fades in as a concluding tribute to Pop Smoke.